ichbindev/ichbindev/README.md

 ### ich bin dev

-I am doing my best to code at least a little bit every day.
+Trying to get some code in every day.
+[Follow me on Twitter](https://www.twitter.com/ichbindev)

 <!--
 **cmlinac/cmlinac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.